ajish-antony/aws-cli-project/README.md

 ## Conclusion

-Here it was the project with complete utilization of the AWS CLI the management of different services.
+Here it is the project with complete utilization of the AWS CLI for the management of different AWS services.